-2.7 CLINICAL ENTRIES/AUTHENTICATION
+2.8 CLINICAL ENTRIES/AUTHENTICATION

-All clinical entries in the patient's medical record, including written, phone and verbal orders, shall be legible, complete, accurately dated, timed and authenticated.
+All clinical entries in the patient's medical record, including written and verbal orders, shall be accurately dated, timed and authenticated.
 Authentication shall be defined as the establishment of authorship by written signature, identifiable initials or computer key.
-Faxed documents are acceptable and will be honored as record entries provided they are on non-thermal paper, legible, dated, timed and authenticated.
 The use of rubber stamp signature is not acceptable under any conditions.

-Notwithstanding anything contained herein, all orders shall be documented using an electronic system that supports clinical decision-making when that electronic system is available for use at the Hospital.
+Notwithstanding anything contained herein, all orders shall be documented using an electronic system that supports clinical decision-making, when that electronic system is available for use at the Hospital.
 Such electronic system, when available, will be accessible at the point of care and remotely, through a secure process.
-Electronic system orders shall be authenticated through the use of an electronic-signature process consistent with applicable legal and accreditation requirements and as specified in these Rules & Regulations and hospital policy.
+Electronic system orders shall be authenticated through the use of an electronic-signature process consistent with applicable legal and accreditation requirements and as specified in these Rules and Regulations.

-2.8 ABBREVIATIONS/SYMBOLS
+2.9 ABBREVIATIONS/SYMBOLS

 Abbreviations and symbols utilized in medical records are to be those approved by the MEC and filed with the Health Information Management Department.
-Abbreviations and symbols may not be used in the final diagnostic statement or in documentation of an operative procedure.